JSEval

 Append a

-//?comment at the end of the expression.Alternatively, log the value to the console by using one of the following error methods:
+//=comment at the end of an expression that you want to be evaluated.Alternatively, log the value to the console by using one of the following error methods:

 console.log()console.error()console.trace()console.info()console.debug()console.warn()